mattias800/mzsh/README.md

 ## Guide

-This section lists what this repo adds: aliases, functions, scripts, tools enabled, and OMZ plugins with examples.
+This section lists what this repo adds: aliases, functions, scripts, tools enabled, and plugins (via zcomet) with examples.

 Secrets (optional)
 - You can pull secrets from a password manager into an ignored local file.